Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have come away with nine wins in the 18 contests they have been listed as the underdogs in this season.
+- The Brewers have been chosen as underdogs in 19 games this year and have walked away with the win nine times (47.4%) in those games.

-- Milwaukee has played as an underdog of +170 or more once this season and lost that game.
+- Milwaukee has entered 13 games this season as the underdog by +115 or more and is 6-7 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Brewers have a 37% chance of pulling out a win.
+- The Brewers have an implied victory probability of 46.5% according to the moneyline set for this matchup.

-- Games involving Milwaukee have gone over the total set by sportsbooks in 19 of 44 chances this season.
+- Milwaukee's games have gone over the total in 20 of its 45 chances.

 - The Brewers have yet play a game with a spread this season.